DigitalPulseSoftware/NotaBot/README.md

-# NotaBot
+# Not a Bot

-Source code of the bot of the french discord server NaN (Not a Name).  https://discord.gg/zcWp9sC
+Source code of the bot of the french programming discord server NaN (Not a Name).  https://discord.gg/zcWp9sC